tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/弹性集群指南/运维中心/日志采集/使用 CRD 采集日志到 CLS/通过控制台配置日志采集_intl_en.md

-This document describes how to use CRD to configure the log collection feature of EKS cluster via the console.
+This document describes how to use CRD to configure the log collection feature of TKE Serverless cluster.

 ## Prerequisites

-Log in to the [TKE console](https://console.cloud.tencent.com/tke2/ops/list?rid=8), and enable the log collection feature for the EKS cluster.
+Log in to the [TKE console](https://console.cloud.tencent.com/tke2/ops/list?rid=8), and enable the log collection feature for the serverless cluster.
 For more information, see [Enabling Log Collection](https://intl.cloud.tencent.com/zh/document/product/457/40950).